chcederquist/rapid-xml-to-js/README.md

 - Skips comments, processing instructions (`<?...?>`), and `<!DOCTYPE>` declarations.

 ### ❌ Limitations
-- Does not return attributes.
+- Does not set attributes on elements.
 (To be implemented)
 - Does not handle mixed content (text between and around child elements).
 (To be implemented)
 - Does not handle multiple CDATA or mixed text and CDATA (To be implemented)
 - Does not validate XML (assumes input is well-formed).